USS Davis (DD-937): Vietnam War (first deployment)

 Davis sailed for Hong Kong, arriving on the afternoon of 7 May 1966.
 Underway once more on 11 May, the destroyer sailed for the coast of South Vietnam and her second gunfire support tour, that time off the shores of I Corps, the northernmost military region.
-Operating off Quảng Ngãi province, Davis fired missions against the Viet Cong (VC), supporting the Army of the Republic of Vietnam (ARVN)'s 2nd Division and United States Army Second Advisory Group, providing gunfire support almost daily, and on numerous occasions during the night to assist ARVN troops and their advisors in preventing outposts from being over-run by the VC.
+Operating off Quảng Ngãi province, Davis fired missions against the Viet Cong (VC), supporting the Army of the Republic of Vietnam (ARVN)'s 2nd Division and United States Army Second Advisory Group, providing gunfire support almost daily, and on numerous occasions during the night to assist ARVN troops and their advisors in preventing outposts from being over-run by the Viet Cong.
 "With such effective support," Davis's historian noted, "the 2nd ARVN [Division] outposts were able to maintain their positions along the coastal plain of Quảng Ngãi and to keep [the strategically important] Highway One open."
 For over a month, the ship also provided gunfire support for United States Marine Corps (USMC) units in the vicinity of Chu Lai and Da Nang.